ChangLabSNU/VaxPress/docs/algorithmic_details.rst

 .. index:: Genetic Algorithm

-VaxPress uses genetic algorithm to produce optimized mRNA CDS sequence, while fitness evaluation metrics are defined as scoring functions.
-Current scoring functions consider both the features involved in the production and distribution process, as well as features affecting the efficacy *in vivo* such as immunogenecity and translational efficiency.

-If the input sequence is a protein, it will first be backtranslated into an RNA sequence.
-The initial population of RNA sequences generates randomly mutated child sequences, up to a certain number of children specified as ``--population``.
-These sequences are then evaluated using scoring functions.
-Based on the evaluation results, a selection process is carried out to choose survivor sequences, with the number of survivors specified as ``--survivors``.
-From the chosen survivor sequences, new offspring sequences are produced once again.
-This iterative process is repeated for a certain number of iterations specified as ``--iterations``.
+VaxPress utilizes a genetic algorithm to produce an optimized mRNA CDS sequence.
+It initiates a collection of randomly mutated child sequences based on the CDS sequence.
+The number of these sequences is determined by the ``--population`` parameter.
+Subsequently, scoring functions evaluate these sequences.
+A selection process then identifies the fittest sequences, which are carried forward to the next generation.
+The number of these survivors is defined by the ``--survivors`` parameter.

+In the following iteration, these survivor sequences produce new offspring sequences under a pre-defined mutation rate.
+This process persists for a specified number of iterations, set by the ``--iterations`` parameter.
+Over hundreds to thousands of these cycles, the sequence population progressively evolves towards the optimal coding sequences, exhibiting improved fitness with each iteration.

 .. image:: _images/overall_algorithm.png
     :width: 500px